 How will your practice develop?

-Throughout your two years at VCFA, you’ll actively and dynamically expand your body of work and creative resources, with self-designed projects in screenwriting, documentary film, narrative film, VFX, and animation.
-You’ll emerge with powerful new work and the technical skills you need to tell a great story.
+Throughout your two years at VCFA, you’ll actively and dynamically expand your body of work and creative resources, with self-designed projects in screenwriting, documentary film, narrative film, animation, and/or new media.
+You’ll emerge from the program with powerful new work and a more distinctive artistic voice.